Last Updated on November 22, 2020 by Oddmund Groette

 Kimberly-Clark (KMB): 21

 Hengan (HEGIF – ADR): 20

 As is typical for Swedish companies they are managed in a very conservative way where the main focus is long-term value creation.
 I have previously written about why it makes sense to invest in The Nordic region.

 The biggest owner, 9.5% of the shares and 29.5% of the votes, is Industrivärden AB (The Norwegian Wealth Fund is the second biggest – a passive investor).
-Industrivärden is long-term investor and takes strategic positions and own their holdings for a very long time – usually decades.
-Management and board has a low ownership.
+Industrivärden is a long-term investor and takes strategic positions and own their holdings for a very long time – usually decades.
+Management and board have low ownership.

 The case for investing in Essity: